jails-org/Std-Library/messenger/README.md

 ```
 # 📬 Messenger API Documentation

-The `Messenger` utility provides a lightweight, secure interface for sending and receiving messages between windows or iframes using `postMessage`.
+The `messenger` utility provides a lightweight, secure interface for sending and receiving messages between windows or iframes using `postMessage`.

 ---